-Generally speaking pressure treated is the low budget choice for decking.
+Generally speaking, pressure treated is the low budget choice for decking.
 Red Cedar will age more gracefully than pressure treated.
 Pre-finish the red cedar it lasts longer and ages more gracefully.
 First generation composites look rough after 5-10 years, as does red cedar.

 Clad composites age better than Red Cedar and First Gen Composites, but do tend to sag between supports and swell at the ends a little over time.

-The best decking on the market now is a solid PVC product with ASA Shell, which is similar material used for your car’s dash.
+The best decking on the market now is a solid PVC product with ASA Shell, which is a similar material that is used for your car’s dash.
 It resists fade and can look more like wood than wood.
 No stain required ever…just keep it clean.
 It may fade slowly, so choose a finish and color that will not show fading so much.

 5. Low Maintenance Railings